idkwhere1sthisname/dsicamera-fb-revival/README.md

 You can run the server with HTTPS, but it was not tested, so you might need to replace the certificate chain in `/static/` with your own.

+## Please read before using

 **In the login dialog, please don't input any real information, as it doesn't actually communicate with Facebook or post your pictures on there.**

 The app might say that the save data is corrupt, but that's fine, (it doesn't actually delete your photos), it just makes you go through the tutorial again, though

+This also works on 3DS systems